Stderr and Stdout: Understanding Logs and Output

 function, or even the logging

-module, it is possible to flexibly control and divert these two types of output, making error handling, logging, and user interaction clearer and more orderly.
+module, you can flexibly control and split these two types of output, making error handling, logging, and user interaction clearer and more orderly.

 and stderr